IBM/aspera-cli/docs/README.erb.md

 - Or from an IBM Cloud subscription : `<%=cmd%> ats` : use IBM Cloud API key authentication

-### IBM Cloud ATS : Creation of api key
+### IBM Cloud ATS : Creation of API key

 This section is about using ATS with an IBM cloud subscription.
 If you are using ATS as part of AoC, then authentication is through AoC, not IBM Cloud.

-First get your IBM Cloud APIkey.
+First get your IBM Cloud API key.
 For instance, it can be created using the IBM Cloud web interface, or using command line:

 ```bash
 ibmcloud iam api-key-create mykeyname -d 'my sample key'